JuanValenciaSaravia/House-Sale-Price-Prediction/README.md

 # Histogram of the dependent variable

 The target variable (Sale Price) histogram shows that it is positively skewed (right skewed), because there is a long tail on the right side .
 The Sales Prices as expected do not follow a normal distribution.
-It will be necessary to reduce the skew of the target variable in order to avoid our incorrect predictions
+It will be necessary to reduce the skew of the target variable in order to avoid incorrect predictions

 library(ggplot2)
 ggplot(train, aes(SalePrice))+geom_histogram(color="black",fill = "steelblue")